danielg0/fyp/report.md

 $$E = {\sum_{i=0}^k m_i |c_i| \over \sum_{i=0}^k |c_i|}$$

 The value of $k$ picked is important - too low and the final clusters may not represent the full execution, too high and multiple similar BBVs are picked as centres, increasing simulation time without benefiting the accuracy of the final result.
 To pick the best value of $k$, the SimPoint approach iterates through values from one up to the maxK parameter, performing a $k$-means clustering for each.
-Then, a metric called the Bayesian Information Criteria (BIC) is calculated for each one, that measures how well the clustering formed fits the data present. [@fixme] uses a definition of BIC from [@fixme] which is briefly described below.
+Then, a metric called the Bayesian Information Criteria (BIC) is calculated for each one, that measures how well the clustering formed fits the data present. [@simpoint1] uses a definition of BIC from [@bic] which is briefly described below.

 The BIC is made up of a likelihood and a penalty.
 The likelihood characterises how well the data fits the model - if each cluster is modelled as a spherical Gaussian distribution, the likelihood of the entire clustering is the product of the likelihood of each cluster, which in turn is the product of the probabilities of each point to be in its clusters Gaussian distribution.
 More clusters reduce this probability without needing to describe the data any better, so there’s a need for a second term to compensate, a penalty that increases the more nodes there are.